What Happens if a Dog Gets Vaccinated Twice?

 Allergic Reactions

 Studies show that young adult small-breed dogs with multiple vaccines per vet visit were at the greatest risk of vaccine reaction within three days of vaccination.
-However, this isn’t the case for multivalent vaccines, including parvovirus, parainfluenza, or bordetella for kennel cough.
+However, this isn’t true for multivalent vaccines, including parvovirus, parainfluenza, or bordetella for kennel cough.

 While allergic reactions may disappear in a day or two, some dog vaccines can result in more severe problems.
 You must bring your dogs back to the veterinarian if there are allergic reactions for a prolonged period.